cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

-If a task generates multiple custom outputs, they should all be declared optional if you do not expect all of them all to be completed every time the task runs:
+If a task generates multiple custom outputs, they should all be declared optional if you do not expect them to be completed every time the task runs:

 .. code-block:: cylc-graph